Symplectic Neural Flows for Modeling and Discovery: Theoretical analysis of the SympFlow

 \section{Theoretical analysis of the SympFlow}

 This section provides a theoretical a-posteriori analysis of a \texttt{SympFlow} approximating the target map $\phi_{H,t}$.
 This result relies on the assumption that the map $\phi_{H,t}$ can be accurately approximated for $t\in [0,\Delta t]$ by a \texttt{SympFlow}.
 This is possible since \texttt{SympFlows} are universal approximators in the space of Hamiltonian flows.
-We state this result in \Cref{thm:universal}, and prove it in \Cref{app:universal}. \begin{thm}[Universal approximation theorem for \texttt{SympFlow}] Let $H:\R\times\Omega\to\R$, $\Omega\subset\R^{2d}$ compact, be a continuously differentiable function.
-For any $\varepsilon>0$, there is a \texttt{SympFlow} $\bar{\psi}_t$ such that
+We state this result in \Cref{thm:universal}, and prove it in \Cref{app:universal}. \begin{thm}[Universal approximation theorem for \texttt{SympFlow}] Let $H:\R\times\R^{2d}\to\R$ be a \two{twice-}continuously differentiable function, and fix $\Omega\subset\R^{2d}$ compact. \one{Suppose that $\Omega$ is forward invariant for $\phi_{H,t}$.} For any $\varepsilon>0$, there is a \texttt{SympFlow} $\bar{\psi}_t$ such that